OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-card.md

 These represent the class values utilized in the {{ $doc.constructorName }} constructor.
 These values are customizable and can be strengthened or overridden through the `ui` properties' attributes.

 _**wrapper**_
-*  **Value**: <code>"grid grid-rows-2 border-2 rounded-xl mt-4 mb-4 mx-auto max-w-lg max-h-min"</code>
+*  **Value**: <code>"grid grid-rows-2 border-2 rounded-xl mt-4 mb-4 mx-auto max-w-lg max-h-min dark:bg-white"</code>
 *  **Description**: This defines the overall styling for the container holding the elements.
 The value "grid grid-rows-2 border-2 rounded-xl mt-4 mb-4 mx-auto max-w-lg max-h-min" indicates a grid layout with 2 rows (grid grid-rows-2), a 2-unit border (border-2), rounded corners (rounded-xl), top and bottom margins of 4 units each (mt-4 mb-4), centered horizontally (mx-auto), and size constraints with maximum width and height set (max-w-lg max-h-min).
+When daek mode a activated, background is set to whote color (dark:bg-white).

 _**upperBase**_
 *  **Value**: <code>"row-start-1 flex items-center justify-center rounded-t-xl"</code>